Molecular Spectrometry in Analytical Chemistry

 Electromagnetic Radiation

-Electromagnetic radiation is a form of energy that consists of electric and magnetic fields.
-It is characterized by its wavelength (λ) and frequency (ν), which are related by the equation c = λν, where c is the speed of light.
+Electromagnetic radiation is a form of energy composed of oscillating electric and magnetic fields.
+It's characterized by its wavelength (λ) and frequency (ν), related by the equation c = λν, where c is the speed of light.

 Molecular Absorption and Emission

-When electromagnetic radiation interacts with a molecule, it can cause the molecule to absorb energy and transition to an excited state.
-The energy of the absorbed radiation is equal to the difference in energy between the ground state and the excited state.
-When the molecule returns to its ground state, it emits radiation with the same energy that was absorbed.
+When electromagnetic radiation interacts with a molecule, it can be absorbed, causing the molecule to transition to a higher energy excited state.
+The energy of the absorbed radiation precisely matches the energy difference between the ground and excited states.
+Conversely, when the molecule returns to its ground state, it emits radiation of the same energy.

 Equipment and Techniques